PSLmodels/C-TAM/UI/README.md

 phased out by 2014

-In the calendar year 2014 (we use calendar year because CPS respondents report UI claims for calendar year), according to _ETA 5195_
-10 million individuals claimed roughly 35.7 billion dollars in UI benefits (for all programs).
-The annual average combined benefit for each recipient is approximately $3,538 with significant variation across states.
+In the calendar year 2014 (we use calendar year because CPS respondents report UI claims for calendar year), according to _ETA 5195_ and _ETA 539_ 10 million individuals claimed roughly 35.7 billion dollars in UI benefits (for all programs).
+The annual average combined benefit for each recipient is approximately $3,410 with significant variation across states.

 Correspondingly, 2015 CPS totals indicate that around 4.6 million individuals claimed roughly 22.6 billion in UI benefits (all programs combined).
 This underreporting is typical of government benefit program questions on the CPS.